meechanism/nextjs-experimental/posts/a-covid-update/index.md

 project: life
 tags: ['pandemic', 'life', 'career']
 featuredImage: outdoors.jpg
+blurb: 'What has been going on during the pandemic?'
 ---

 It's been a hot minute.
 Let me shape my world right now since I didn't get to do a proper reflection and didn't write much last year.